temporalio/samples-typescript/timer-examples/README.md

 This example shows how to use [`sleep`](https://typescript.temporal.io/api/namespaces/workflow/#sleep) to:

-- Send a notification to the customer if their order is taking longer than expected: [`src/workflows.ts`](https://github.com/temporalio/samples-typescript/blob/main/timer-examples/src/workflows.ts)
+- Send a notification to the customer if their order is taking longer than expected: [`src/workflows.ts`](./src/workflows.ts)
-- Create an `UpdatableTimer` that can be slept on, and at the same time, have its duration updated via Signals: [`src/updatable-timer.ts`](https://github.com/temporalio/samples-typescript/blob/main/timer-examples/src/updatable-timer.ts)
+- Create an `UpdatableTimer` that can be slept on, and at the same time, have its duration updated via Signals: [`src/updatable-timer.ts`](./src/updatable-timer.ts)

 ## Running the sample

 1. Make sure Temporal Server is running locally (see the [quick install guide](https://docs.temporal.io/docs/server/quick-install/)).
 1. `npm install` to install dependencies.
 1. _Optional_: Set up an account with [Mailgun](https://www.mailgun.com/) and create a `.env` file with the following environment variables: `MAILGUN_API`, `MAILGUN_DOMAIN`, and `ADMIN_EMAIL`
-1. `npm start.watch` to start the Worker.
+1. `npm run start.watch` to start the Worker.

 ### Email notification